 VNRC’s Energy and Climate Program Director Johanna Miller, who was instrumental in the fight to advance the Solutions Act, was appointed by House Speaker Mitzi Johnson to represent a statewide environmental organization.
 VNRC Board member Chad Farrell, who runs Encore Renewable Energy in Burlington, will be representing the clean energy sector.
 Find a full list of appointees here.

 Check out this helpful resource that outlines key dates for Climate Council process, the sequence of work, the structure of subcommittees, and more.

-Global Warming Solutions Act is Law
+Background on the Global Warming Solutions Act

 In September 2020 the Vermont Legislature passed the Global Warming Solutions Act (H.688).
 It will require Vermont to lower its climate-damaging emissions while creating jobs, improving community resilience, and reducing burdens for rural and marginalized communities to access clean energy, transportation, heating, and housing.
 Learn more here about how the Solutions Act can usher in a resilient, green recovery from COVID-19.